WorkSafe and public liability insurance

 School

-3. the words ‘Structured Workplace Learning Student’ are inserted in the top left hand area of the Worker’s Injury Claim Form
+- write ‘Structured Workplace Learning Student’ on the top left hand area of the Worker’s Injury Claim Form

-7. copies of all forms sent to Gallagher Bassett are retained on a file at the school
+- ensure copies of all forms sent to Gallagher Bassett are retained on file at the school.

 Public liability insurance

-When a structured workplace learning arrangement is entered into by a principal of a government school, it is the obligation of the Department to hold or take out public liability insurance to provide at least $10 million cover per event.
-The parties to be insured are the student and the employer.
+When a structured workplace learning arrangement is entered into by a principal or nominated person of a government school, the department holds or takes out public liability insurance to provide at least $10 million cover per event.
+The parties insured are the student and the employer.

-When an arrangement is entered into by a principal of a non-government school, it is the obligation of that school to hold or take out public liability insurance to provide at least $10 million cover per event.
+When an arrangement is entered into by a principal or nominated person of a non-government school, it is the obligation of that school to hold or take out public liability insurance to provide at least $10 million cover per event.
 The parties to be insured are the student and the school.

-When an arrangement is entered into by a principal of a non-government school not covered by public liability insurance as set out above, the employer must be informed of this by the principal of that school at least four weeks prior to the commencement of that arrangement.
+When an arrangement is entered into by a principal or nominated person of a non-government school not covered by public liability insurance as set out above, the employer must be informed of this by the principal or nominated person of that school at least 4 weeks prior to the commencement of that arrangement.
 In this event, the employer will be obliged to hold or take out public liability insurance to provide at least $10 million cover per event for any loss or damage which may be caused by any act or omission of the student while engaged under the arrangement.
 The parties to be insured are the student and the employer.

-The principal must specify in the area provided on the Structured Workplace Learning arrangement form the type of coverage for the student.
+The principal or nominated person must specify in the area provided on the structured workplace learning arrangement form the type of coverage for the student.